Vladislav504/adidas-api/README.md

 ## How to use
 Firstly, clone the repo in you machine.
-> Script is written in python so first of all you need to install the latest verison of python ***(python 3.9.0)***.
+> Script is written in python so first of all you need to install the latest verison of python ***(python 3.6.9)***.
 ```
 git clone https://github.com/Vladislav504/adidas-api.git adidas_api
 cd adidas_api
-pip install -r requirements.txt
+python3 -m pip install -r requirements.txt
 cd adidas_api
 ```
-Secondly, make the json file for particular user:
+Secondly, make the json file for every user:
 ```
 touch user1.json
 ```